 All derivative contract deals are executed under ISDA, NAESB and WSPP master netting agreements with right of set-off.

-2 Interest rate swap contracts are only held at Puget Energy.
+Interest rate swap contracts are only held at Puget Energy.

-The following tables present the effect and locations of the Company's derivatives not designated as hedging instruments, recorded on the statements of income:
+The following tables present the effect and locations of the Company's derivatives recorded on the statements of income: